 Insurance premiums are deducted on a monthly basis from your account.
-Where your employer meets the cost of your insurance cover, you will be reimbursed by an equivalent employer contribution upon receipt of payment from your employer.
-Premiums for any insurance cover that you pay for are deducted monthly.
 If you transfer Default cover from another membership category which was previously paid for by an employer sponsor, a pro rata amount will be charged to your account that month.
 See Section 8 for information on the premiums associated with your insurance cover.